randomairborne/SimpleShortener/README.md

 You can edit links at /simpleshortener/ on the domain you use to host it.

-This branch is for testing a new significant feature, do not use it in production!

 ## Install
 Create this config file:
 ```toml